Thursday, October 13, 2022

 Nathalie Carruthers Executive Vice President, Chief Associate Success Officer.
 A company focused on delivering game-changing innovation and world-class customer experiences needs a team of associates up to the challenge.
 As Executive Vice President and Chief Associate Success Officer, Nathalie Carruthers is passionate about attracting, retaining and engaging the best and brightest associates for JDA.
 Nathalie’s extensive human resources experience spans more than 20 years with leadership positions at Benchmark Electronics, Lumileds, Flex and Solectron (acquired by Flex).
 In her most recent role leading HR at Benchmark, she developed an organizational framework for standardized processes, fostered an environment for growing the company’s next-generation leaders and focused on enhancing the customer centric culture.
 Throughout her career Nathalie has championed programs focused on global talent management, talent acquisition and total rewards, as well as identifying and deploying world-class human resources systems and programs.
 She began her career with The Conference Board of Canada, Canada’s foremost independent, not-for-profit applied research organization in Canada.
 She owns a Bachelor of Commerce Degree from the University of Ottawa.
 When she’s not focused on building powerful teams at JDA, you might find this self-described sports mom cheering for one!
 An avid fan of hockey, soccer and football, she is a supporter of both her son’s and daughter’s collegiate soccer teams as well as her favorite professional team, the Liverpool Football Club.

-Susan is the Chief Human Resources Officer, and is responsible for designing and driving the global people strategy, including talent development, recruitment, diversity, compensation, benefits, and employee engagement.
-An ardent champion of diversity, she’s also an avid runner and hiker, and – fun fact – her last name means ‘distant mountain’ in Japanese.
+Susan Tohyama is Chief Human Resources officer at Ceridian.
+Susan is responsible for designing and driving the global people and culture strategy, including talent development, recruiting, diversity, compensation, benefits, and employee engagement.

 Rhonda J. Morris is vice president and chief human resources officer for Chevron Corporation and has led the company’s human resources, health & medical and diversity & inclusion groups since 2016.
 She also serves on the company’s Executive Committee.
 Prior to 2016, Morris held a number of roles of increasing responsibility in human resources, global marketing and international products.
 In 2014, Morris received the Industry Leader Award from the Professional Businesswomen in California recognizing her work to advance gender equality in the workplace.
 Morris serves on the board of Techbridge.
 She previously served on the boards of the East Bay Agency for Children, A Better Chance, a national organization dedicated to opening the door to educational opportunities for thousands of young people of color in the United States, the Math Engineering and Science Association at the University of California at Berkeley and the Consortium for Graduate Study in Management.
 Morris joined Chevron’s Human Resources Development Program in 1991.
 She earned a bachelor’s degree from the University of California, Davis, in 1987 and a master’s degree in business administration from Boston University in 1991.